 What Renaissance Island is like

 The island itself is absolutely stunning.
-You access it from a tiny little porch area next to the Starbucks on the floor below the lobby in the Renaissance Hotel.
+You access it from a tiny little porch area next to the Starbucks on the floor below the lobby in the Renaissance Aruba Resort and Casino.
 The speed boat runs every 10 to 15 minutes and, reminiscent of Las Vegas, takes you under the lobby of the hotel before heading right out into the ocean.

 After about 15 minutes you arrive at the island which has been carefully crafted into a dreamy Caribbean getaway with hammocks, swaying palm trees, and of course, a little group of flamingos.